-- The model does not cover the Edwards Aquifer (Balcones Fault Zone) in the southernmost Barton Springs/Edwards Aquifer Conservation District jurisdiction (see Figure 4).
-However, given that, during average recharge conditions, the contributing zone for the flow at Barton Springs does not extend this far south, we deemed the use of the model appropriate for this purpose. - Similar to GAM Run 09-019 (Hutchison and Hill, 2011b), the simulations consisted of 342 7-year simulations extending from 1648 through 1995 based on a tree-ring dataset from Cleaveland (2006).
+(2011a) for assumptions and limitations of the numerical flow model.
+The model does not cover the Edwards Aquifer (Balcones Fault Zone) in the southernmost Barton Springs/Edwards Aquifer Conservation District jurisdiction (see Figure 4).
+However, given that the contributing zone for the flow at Barton Springs during average recharge conditions does not extend this far south, the model is appropriate for this purpose.

+- As in GAM Run 09-019 (Hutchison and Hill, 2011b), the simulations consisted of 342 7-year simulations extending from 1648 through 1995 based on a tree-ring dataset from Cleaveland (2006).
 Each 7-year simulation consisted of 84 monthly stress periods. - Model simulations indicated that, during average recharge conditions, an average springflow of 49.7 cubic feet per second could be maintained by allowing 11,557 acre-feet per year pumping.